JamesSullivan1/JamesSullivan1.github.io/_posts/2014-08-08-executable---readable.md

 _note: this is still a work in progress which I will update as time and interest permit._

-Today, I encountered an interesting exercise inspired by the Utumno Wargame by [OverTheWire](http://overthewire.org).
+Today, I encountered an interesting exercise in the Utumno Wargame by [OverTheWire](http://overthewire.org).
 An executable ELF file is given to you that you must read the process address space of in order to find a secret message- the caveat being that the file *only* has execute permission, and not read or write.

 Immediately, this takes away the easier solutions, such as strings(1), objdump(1), and hexdump(1).
 However, this ends up being a bigger problem than I anticipated, when I attempted to open up gdb...

 And was greeted with a firm *Permission Denied*.
 It seems likely to me that because gdb not only executes the program but also reads its symbols, it cannot be used in this case.
 Nevertheless, I continued to try other tools in my toolkit.
 Another tool that came to mind was strace(1)...

 With which I had much greater luck.
 I could not yet read arbitrary memory, but this gave me two key pieces of information I could work with.

 1. I now have the address in memory of a variety of system calls.
-2. *ptrace(2)*, the underlying system call that strace(1) uses,
-is fair game.
+2. *ptrace(2)*, the underlying system call that strace(1) uses, is fair game.

 ### What is ptrace?

 ptrace(2) is a Linux system call that enables a process to *trace execution* of another process, and *examine its memory and registers*.
 This is an extremely powerful (and interesting) system call that enables many of the tools that we use for binary inspection and debugging (gdb, anyone?).
 Of course, this tool isn't infinitely powerful- it cannot attach to a process to which its own execution context does not have execution privelege over.

     long ptrace(enum __ptrace_request request, pid_t pid,
                     void *addr, void *data);

 ptrace is quite an interesting system call, because it does damn-near *everything*.
 Not only can you read any byte in the tracee address space, you can also *write* any byte.
 A typical ptrace call will have a particular request (ie, PTRACE_PEEKDATA), the pid of the tracee, a pointer to the target address, and the data that will be transferred (the latter two fields are ignored for many requests).

 While a program is being traced, it will halt execution whenever a signal is delivered (except SIGKILL which will have the usual effect).
 The tracer is notified when it next calls waitpid(2) or any other related wait calls.

 Let's look at some interesting requests: